dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-view.md

 [!code-cshtml[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie/Views/HelloWorld/Index2.cshtml?highlight=2,5)]

-The title and `<h2>` element are slightly different so it's clear which bit of code changes the display.
+The title and `<h2>` element are slightly different so it's clear which part of the code changes the display.

 `ViewData["Title"] = "Movie List";` in the code above sets the `Title` property of the `ViewData` dictionary to "Movie List".
 The `Title` property is used in the `<title>` HTML element in the layout page: